vmware-tanzu/velero/site/docs/master/restic.md

     # that this ConfigMap is for.
     velero.io/restic: RestoreItemAction
 data:
-  # "image" is the only configurable key.
-The value can either
+  # The value for "image" can either include a tag or not;
-  # include a tag or not; if the tag is *not* included, the
+  # if the tag is *not* included, the tag from the main Velero
-  # tag from the main Velero image will automatically be used.
+  # image will automatically be used.
   image: myregistry.io/my-custom-helper-image[:OPTIONAL_TAG]

+  # "cpuRequest" sets the request.cpu value on the restic init containers during restore.
+  # If not set, it will default to "100m".
+  cpuRequest: 200m

+  # "memRequest" sets the request.memory value on the restic init containers during restore.
+  # If not set, it will default to "128Mi".
+  memRequest: 128Mi

+  # "cpuLimit" sets the request.cpu value on the restic init containers during restore.
+  # If not set, it will default to "100m".
+  cpuLimit: 200m

+  # "memLimit" sets the request.memory value on the restic init containers during restore.
+  # If not set, it will default to "128Mi".
+  memLimit: 128Mi

 ```

 ## Troubleshooting